Day 4: Praying Brave with a Yes Heart

 God himself sets the stage so beautifully for us to listen.
-He listens to us.
-Psalm 116:2 says, “He bends down to listen”.
-He goes the distance to hear what we have to say.
+His Word says that He listens to us.
+In Psalm 116:2 we read, “He bends down to listen”.
+He goes the distance to hear what His children have to say.
 It’s more than hearing, it’s listening.

 Conversation that flows between two people and consists of each listening to the other is productive, compassionate, and kind.
 Even when the tough stuff is being discussed.

 To be women who pray brave and listen well we need to be intentional to quiet our thoughts and our surroundings.
-Today before you pray our prayer find a quiet place.
+Before you pray our prayer find a quiet place.
 If something is on your mind that distracts your focus write it down, even if it is the grocery list.
-Then cry out to God and be assured that He is bending down to listen.
-Tell Him the depths of your heart, your concerns, your fears, your desires, and then be still.
-Pause.
+Then as you cry out to God be assured that He is bending down to listen.
+Tell Him the depths of your heart: your concerns, your fears, your desires, and your questions.
+Then, be still – pause – listen intently – open His Word – let Him speak.

+God speaks to our hearts through His Word.
 Listen intently.
-Open His word to our scripture readings and let Him speak.

-He speaks to our hearts through His Word.

-We are busy women with much distraction in our lives.
-So often we come and pour all our thoughts, burdens, hopes, and cares out to you and never stop long enough to listen for a response.
+We are busy women with many distraction in our lives.
+Often we come and pour all our thoughts, burdens, hopes, and cares out to you and never stop long enough to listen for a response.
 Help us quiet the world.
 Help us shut out the noises that crowd our hearts and minds.
 Create within us an ability to listen well.
-Show yourself to us in your word.
-We welcome you into our hearts as we listen well for you to speak.
+Speak to us through your word.
+We welcome you into our hearts as we listen intently for you to speak.

 Today as you pray consider these scriptures: Psalm 119:2-6; Psalm 46:10; Proverbs 19:20-21